ABOUT OUR STAFF

 Every travel firm comes out with stuff like that, of course, which must really irritate the customers, who know that this page was written before the staff were employed!

-What we really mean is that our staff always have been the best in the business, that the company with the best selection of chalets in Europe’s best ski resort wouldn’t last long if they weren’t, and that as usual, this year, finding, training, motivating, supervising and keeping the best staff in the business will be our main task.
+What we really mean is that our staff always have been the best in the business, that the company with the best selection of catered chalets in Val d’Isère, Europe’s best ski resort, wouldn’t last long if they weren’t, and that as usual, this year, finding, training, motivating, supervising and keeping the best staff in the business will be our main task.

 The first people you will have to deal with are in the UK office.
 It may be safe to book a hotel online in a matter of minutes, but chalets are all different and the rooms in each vary greatly.
 You need to speak to someone informed.